Layout of Hydroelectric Power Plants

-Hydroelectric power plants convert the hydraulic potential energy from
+Hydroelectric power plants convert the hydraulic potential

 water into electrical energy.
-Such plants are suitable were water
+Such plants are suitable

 with suitable head are available.
-The layout covered in this
+The layout covered in

 article is just a simple one and only cover the important parts